FAQs

 How much will my permit cost?

-Permits fees are based upon the type of permit you are applying for.
-The fees are either based of square footage, valuation, or itemized fixture.
+Permit fees are based on the type of permit you are applying for.
+The fees are either based on square footage, valuation, or itemized fixtures.
 Refer to our fee schedule or reach out to the office for an estimate.

 Can I do my own work (be my own contractor)?